 7. Add elegance.

 For those of us who watched Emily in Paris in a single sitting, elegant, elevated living is everything.
-And this dreamy art deco daybed from Burke Decor just has that je ne sais quoi.
-Take your cozy living space up a notch with something chic and size-appropriate, because, if you can't go to France, why not make France come to you?
+And this dreamy art deco daybed from Jonathan Adler just has that je ne sais quoi.
+Take your cozy living space up a notch with something sharp and size-appropriate, because, if you can't go to France, why not make France come to you?

 8. Make it boho.